Winchester District Cultural Strategy

 Education and Young People

 In our journey to enable and support a youth-led cultural movement in Winchester district, we have been consulting with young people to understand what they recognise as culture and what activity they would like to see.
-Following the suggestion of an Open Mic Night, funding was secured, and a team of young people was assembled to support the delivery of the first event in November 2025.
-The young people have been shadowing and learning from creative professionals with the eventual aim of leading on future events.
+To date, we have delivered two youth nights, working with young people to empower them to deliver the activity suggested by them and their peers.
 Consultation and evaluation will continue, with future events and activities further informed by young people.

 Economy and Creative Industries

 To support, encourage and grow our creative industries we have delivered a Creative Growth Programme and peer group, which supported over 100 creatives with business skills.
 We have worked with the RSA to support the Southern Creative Catalyst initiative, encouraging more connection between the industry in the region.
 We are also developing programmes for Discover Creative Careers Month, enabling young people to understand and engage with creative careers locally.
-In 2026 we plan to launch the first festival which celebrates Winchester’s Creative Industries, promoting, celebrating and platforming our excellence.
+In 2026 we are launching Winchester’s first festival of the creative industries: From Behind Closed Doors.

 Events and Festivals